-- Provided the constraints above are respected, in an underspecified declaration the type of the declared identifiers is the type after the declaration would have been adjusted by a choice for type as described.
-If the declaration is also an object definition, the assignment expressions that are used to determine types and initial values of the objects are evaluated at most once; the scope rules as described in 6.2.1 then also prohibit the use of the identifier of an object within the assignment expression that determines its type and initial value. - 7 NOTE 1 Because of the relatively complex syntax and semantics of type specifiers, the requirements for type use a typeof specifier.
-If for example the identifier or tag name of the type of the initializer expression v in the initializer of x is shadowed a type type as required can still be found and the definition can be adjusted as follows:
+- In an underspecified declaration the type of the declared identifiers is the type after the declaration would have been adjusted by a choice for type as described in the constraints.
+If the declaration is also an object definition, each assignment expressions that is used to determine the type and initial value of an object is evaluated exactly once each time the declaration is met. - NOTE 1 Because of the relatively complex syntax and semantics of type specifiers, the requirements for type use a typeof specifier.
+For an underspecified declaration in many situations a non-atomic unqualified type type as required can be found by using typeof with a comma operator as in typeof ((void)0, v) and the adjusted definition as follows would be valid: